Release Notes 1.4-DR6

 - Some people want something completely different.

 In response, we've moved to vastly improve the level of themeability that Confluence offers.
-Almost all of the user interface elements have been pushed into customisable decorators, so if you don't like the tabs, you will be able to install a theme that removes them entirely!
+Almost all of the user interface elements have been pushed into customizable decorators, so if you don't like the tabs, you will be able to install a theme that removes them entirely!
 We're hoping to bring out some example themes with the 1.4 release that do just this, but for now you can read the documentation for the new decorators in the Theme Module documentation.

 To make Confluence more flexible, we're introducing more ways for advanced users to extend the system: